Mercedes-Benz C-Class Estate Review 2025: Price, specs & boot space

 "While diesel is the more expensive fuel to buy, the C 220 d still makes a lot of sense with 55+ mpg.
 However, the C 300 e is the one we'd choose thanks to its impressive electric range."

-Mercedes C-Class Estate Review 2023
+Mercedes C-Class Estate Review: rear

-Thanks to its 65 mile range, the C 300 e is one of the best plug-in hybrids for battery-only range and in daily driving, most owners will rarely be using petrol power.
+Thanks to its 68-mile range, the C 300 e is one of the best plug-in hybrids for battery-only range and in daily driving, most owners will rarely be using petrol power.
 In the absence of an electric C-Class Estate, this is the next best thing and a great car for MPG.

-Mercedes C-Class Estate Review 2023
+Mercedes C-Class Estate Review: driving dynamic

 The Mercedes C-Class Estate has always been a pretty popular seller, but being relatively new, the market is not yet flooded with examples.
 The cheapest and most common are C 200 and C 220 d models.

-Your best bet at the moment is through a Mercedes-Benz dealer where you can get an Approved Used car with a 12 month warranty.
+Your best bet at the moment is through a Mercedes-Benz dealer, where you can get an Approved Used car with a 12-month warranty.
 Search for a used Mercedes C-Class Estate.

 Ask the heycar experts: common questions

-There are plenty of Mercedes C-Class models on the used car market which means plenty of choice from cheap high mileage diesels to performance AMG models.
-It doesn't have a great track record for reliability though so it's important to check the servicing and maintenance history.
+There are plenty of Mercedes C-Class models on the used car market, which means plenty of choice from cheap, high-mileage diesels to performance AMG models.
+It doesn't have a great track record for reliability, though, so it's important to check the servicing and maintenance history.
 But at the right price, the C-Class can be a good buy.

 It's all down to personal preference and which type of car you want, but in general, a BMW is better for driver enjoyment and handling while Mercedes tend to be more comfort-biased.